 As a solo traveller, it is particularly important that you choose the right ability level, as you don’t have the option of striking out ahead with your travel partner or similarly choosing to hang behind the group.
 Do note though that if you do need a quiet day, you’re more than welcome to stay behind at your accommodation or be dropped off in town for a bit of shopping instead of hiking or biking with the group.

 Know what you like best, and choose a trip that measures up to your interests.
 Are you a sociable person who loves to jump right in?
 Or more of an introvert looking for a bit of me-time?
-Great tips for solo travellers include making sure you play to your strengths and try to choose a trip that works the best for you.
+Do you love mountains or coasts?
+Do you want to explore islands or avoid boats altogether?
+Which elements do you want to ensure you include – food, music, castles, ancient history?
+Or do you prefer to focus on the activity and views?
+Great tips for solo travellers include making sure you play to your strengths by choosing a trip that works the best for you.

 More tips for solo travellers: be sure to choose a trip that interests you in regards to activity – hiking, biking, kayaking – as well as location, as you want to be comfortable, happy and engaged on your vacation!

 Trips with shorter days like Hiking the Causeway Coast are perfect for solo travellers looking for a bit of downtime.
 Alternatively, for those who prefer a longer time on the trail with the group, Hiking the Dingle Way is perfect.

 If you’re a cyclist, go for a bike trip rather than a hiking tour!
 An option like our e-bike West Coast trip might be great for beginners, whereas our new Biking the Kerry Peninsulas or our off-the-beaten-path Biking Donegal From Cliffs to Coast would both be ideal for confident solo cyclists.